 MAN 4802.
 Introduction to Small Business Management.
 This course introduces the student to the world of small business and family business management.
 It explores the managerial processes related to these areas and differentiates them from those found in corporations and large organizations.
 The class provides the student with an opportunity to analyze the mind of the small business manager, brainstorm potential business options, and consider various contemporary issues facing the small business manager.
 Group projects will be utilized and oral and written reports will be required.
-Prerequisite: ACG 3101 or ACG 3341 and MAN 3504.
 3 semester hours credit.
 [A]